rctatman/javascript-in-browser-text-anonymizer/learning_plan.md

   * yep! javascript is run from within an HTML page; you can show the output by writing it to document or overwriting an existing HTML element
   * document is the head node for an HTML page, all commands will be attributes (?) of it
 * [X] Learn about into different frameworks
-  * node.js: (i think) a way to run your scripts all server-side, let you have have the same stuf cross-platform; I don't think it will be very useful for this project b/c I want it to work all client side
+  * node.js: (i think) a way to run your scripts all server-side, let you have have the same stuff cross-platform; I don't think it will be very useful for this project b/c I want it to work all client side
   * react: front end library to make UIs & stuff like that.
 JSX & props & components are react things (react seems to have a very distinct vocabulary it doesn't share with base JS)
     * JSX: JavaScript XML, used for formatting javascript stuff in react (can also use regular javascript)
     * props: react version of function arguments and html attributes, lets you pass data between compontents